 Getting a Tax Extension

-Requesting an Extension: Estimate Tax Due
+Estimate Your Tax Due

-You can get the automatic extension by:
+You can get the automatic extension in two ways:

-- Using IRS e-file (electronic filing), or
+- Using IRS e-file (electronic filing)

-- Filing a paper form
+- Filing a paper extension form

 There are two ways you can use e-file to get an extension of time to file:

-- Complete Form 4868, Application for Automatic Extension of Time To File U.S. Individual Income Tax Return, to use as a worksheet.
-If you think you may owe tax when you file your return, use Part II of the form to estimate your balance due.
-If you e-file Form 4868 to the IRS, do not also send a paper Form 4868.
-You can use a tax software package with your personal computer or a tax professional to file Form 4868 electronically.
+- Complete Form 4868, Application for Automatic Extension of Time to File U.S. Individual Income Tax Return, for use as a worksheet.
+If you think you may owe tax when you file your return, use Part II of the tax form to estimate your balance due.
+Use IRS free file to file your extension on the agency's website.
+Do not also send a paper Form 4868.
+You can use your tax software like TurboTax or a tax professional to file electronically.
 You will need to provide certain information from your tax return from the previous tax year.

-Filing a Paper Form (Form 4868)
+Filing a Paper Form 4868

-You can get an extension of time to file by filing a paper Form 4868.
-Mail it to the address shown in the form instructions.
-If you want to make a payment with the form, make your check or money order payable to the "United States Treasury."
-Write your SSN, daytime phone number, and "2005 Form 4868" on your check or money order.
+If you want to get your extension by filing a paper Form 4868, mail it to the address shown in the form instructions.
+To submit a tax payment with the form, make the check or money order payable to "United States Treasury."
+Write your Social Security number, daytime phone number, and the tax year, followed by "Form 4868," on your check or money order.

-When To File Your Return
+When to File Your Extended Return

-FIle by Phone
+File by Phone

 If you ask for a tax extension by phone or computer, you can also choose to pay any expected balance due by authorizing an electronic funds withdrawal from a checking or savings account.
 You will need the appropriate bank routing and account numbers.
-You must also provide the adjusted gross income amount from your previous year's federal income tax return to verify your identity.
+You must also provide the adjusted gross income amount from last year's federal income tax return to verify your identity.